-The Company has a history of operating losses and had an accumulated deficit of \$367,167 as of June 30, 2024.
-The Company has financed its operations to date primarily through sales of its convertible preferred stock, sales of its common stock in the IPO and debt financing.
+The Company has a history of operating losses and had an accumulated deficit of \$390,340 as of September 30, 2024.
+The Company has financed its operations to date primarily through sales of its convertible preferred stock, sales of its common stock in the IPO and debt financings.
 While a pilot commercial launch was initiated in Germany in the first quarter of 2023, the Company does not anticipate generating revenue from product sales in the United States unless and until it successfully completes clinical development and obtains marketing approvals from one or more of the product candidates.
 As a result, management expects continuing operating losses in the future.
-The Company believes that its cash and cash equivalents of \$102,439 as of June 30, 2024 will be sufficient to fund the Company's operating plan into the fourth quarter of 2025.
+As of September 30, 2024, the Company had available cash and cash equivalents of \$84,664, which is not sufficient to fund the Company's current operating plan for at least twelve months from the issuance date of this Quarterly Report on Form 10-Q. The Company expects to seek additional funds through equity or debt financings or through collaboration or licensing transactions or other sources.
+The Company may be unable to obtain equity or debt financings or enter into collaboration or licensing transactions and, if necessary, the Company will be required to implement cost reduction strategies which could curtail or delay its current operating plans.
+As a result, substantial doubt exists about the Company's ability to continue as a going concern within twelve months from the issuance date of this Quarterly Report on Form 10-Q. The accompanying unaudited interim condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the ordinary course of business.
+The unaudited interim condensed consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.